Repelente808/Repots/README.md

 # Instalation

 Just put these commands in terminal and go clicking enter, there's a prompt to change to pipewire pulse, if you want or not, just follow what is on the screen

+if you are on nvidia, install drivers first, if you dont do it, it will give you multiple errors
 ```
 git clone https://github.com/Repelente808/Repots.git /tmp/Repots